-Students entering homeroom after 7:45 a.m. are considered late and must report to the Main Office for a late pass.
+Students entering homeroom after 7:45 a.m. are considered tardy and must report to the Main Office for a tardy pass.
 Lateness due to oversleeping, transportation problems, etc., is not acceptable.
 Tardiness is only excused by a doctor's note on doctor's letterhead or at the discretion of the dean of student life.

 Students may be marked tardy unexcused seven times in a year without penalty.
 On the eighth unexcused tardy, the student will receive a school detention.
 On the ninth unexcused tardy, the parents will be notified by e-mail or phone call, and the student will receive a Saturday detention.
 Subsequent unexcused tardy violations will result in a formal meeting with the dean of student life and may result in suspension.
-Seniors tardy more than seven times in a school year will result in the loss of early dismissal privileges for the rest of the school year.
+Seniors tardy more than seven times in a school year will result in the suspension of early dismissal privileges.